CTRI ACHIEVE

 Giwiidabindimin and Giwiidosendamin

-We now offer two unique five-day certificate programs that weave together Western and Indigenous approaches to healing and support.
+Choose from two unique 5 day in-person retreat experiences that weave together Indigenous and Western approaches to healing and support.

 Focus: Trauma and grief support.